-- Standard Q46H/63 analyzers have fully isolated inputs and outputs.
+- Standard Q46H/79PR analyzers have fully isolated inputs and outputs.
 Analog outputs are additionally completely isolated from each other. - Available in either 90-260 VAC or 12-24 VDC power supply systems.
-All features remain the same in both variations. - High accuracy, high sensitivity system, measures from 20 ppb to 200.0 ppm through 4 internal automatic ranges.
+All features remain the same in both variations. - High accuracy, high sensitivity system, measures from 0.1 ppb to 200.0 ppm through 4 internal automatic ranges.
 User ranges of 200.0 ppb, 2.000 ppm, 20.00 ppm, or 200.0 ppm. - Output Hold, Output Simulate, Output Alarm, and Output Delay Functions.
 All forced changes in output condition include bumpless transfer to provide gradual return to on-line signal levels and to avoid system control shocks on both analog outputs. - Three 6 amp SPDT relay outputs and two analog 4-20 mA outputs are standard.
 Software settings for relay control include setpoint, deadband, phase, delay, and failsafe.
 An optional 3-relay card, for 0-30 VDC signals, is available to bring the total to 6 relays. - Selectable PID controller on main analog output.
-PID controller can operate with instrument configured as loop-power analyzer or as one of the two outputs on the AC powered instrument.
-PID includes manual operation feature, and diagnostic "stuck-controller" timer feature for alarm output of control problems. - Digital communication options for Profibus-DP, Modbus RTU.
+PID controller can operate with instrument configured as loop-power transmitter, or as one of the two outputs on the AC powered instrument.
+PID includes manual operation feature, and diagnostic "stuck-controller" timer feature for relay notification of control problems. - Digital communication options for Profibus-DP, Modbus RTU.
 More versions pending.
-See Q46 Digital Communications Manual for Specifications. - Optional pH sensor feature enables active pH measurement with the Q46H/63 monitor.
-The pH reading can also be sent to one of the analog outputs for complete pH and chlorine monitoring. - Two analog outputs may be configured to track chlorine and temperature, chlorine and chlorine, or chlorine and pH.
-Both analog outputs can be individually programmed to fail to specific values.
-An optional third analog output is available, providing separate outputs for chlorine, pH, and temperature. - Selectable Output Fail Alarm feature allows system diagnostic failures to be sent to external monitoring systems.
+See Q46 Digital Communications Manual for Specifications. - Optional pH sensor feature enables active pH measurement with the Q46H/79PR monitor.
+The pH reading can also be sent to one of the analog outputs for complete pH + chlorine monitoring. - Two analog outputs on the relay version may be configured to track chlorine and temperature, chlorine and chlorine, or chlorine and pH.
+Both analog outputs can be individually programmed to fail to specific values. - Selectable Output Fail Alarm feature on Relay B allows system diagnostic failures to be sent to external monitoring systems.

-- Large, high contrast, custom LCD display with LED back light provides excellent readability in any light conditions.
-The secondary line of display utilizes 5x7 dot matrix characters for clear message display.
-Two of four measured parameters may be on the display simultaneously. - Diagnostic messages provide a clear description of any problem with no confusing error codes to look up.
+- Large, high contrast, custom Super-Twist display provides excellent readability even in low light conditions.
+The secondary line of display utilizes 5x7 dot matrix characters for clear message display two of four measured parameters may be on the display simultaneously. - Diagnostic messages provide a clear description of any problem with no confusing error codes to look up.
 Messages are also included for diagnosing calibration problems. - Quick and easy one-point calibration method and sensor zero-cal.
 To provide high accuracy, all calibration methods include stability monitors that check temperature and main parameter stability before accepting data. - High accuracy three-wire Pt100 temperature input.
-Temperature element can be user calibrated. - Security lock feature to prevent unauthorized tampering with analyzer settings.
+Temperature element can be user calibrated. - Security lock feature to prevent unauthorized tampering with transmitter settings.
 All settings can be viewed while locked, but they cannot be changed.

-1.4 Q46H/63 System Specifications
+1.4 Q46H/79PR System Specifications